JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 - Flipping the bubble gun 360 and catching it on the way down
 - Move the light box onto the heavy box without grabbing it

-See EXTENSIONS.md for examples on how to use code hooks to modify the behaviour of Vive Grip.
+See EXTENSIONS.md for more examples on how to use code hooks to modify the behaviour of Vive Grip.

 ## How to create the...